Fixing Background Check Mistakes

 check mistake with our firm.

-reports get “mixed” between two people – usually because
+Mistaken identity.
+Reports can get “mixed” between two people – usually

-those people have similar names or social security numbers.
-The most common
+because those people have similar names or social security numbers.

-background check error occurs when someone with NO criminal record gets
+Incorrect criminal record.
+The most common background check error occurs when someone with NO criminal

-their file mixed with someone who DOES have a criminal record.
-This is
+record gets their file mixed with someone who DOES have a criminal record.

-very concerning because 65 million Americans have a criminal record, (nearly
+This is very concerning because 65 million Americans have a criminal record,

-1 in 5), which means the chances of being confused with someone else with
+(nearly 1 in 5), which means the chances of being confused with someone

 So, if you find yourself dealing with a background check mistake, what